The Positive in Me and the Fight Ahead

 But what is the subconscious and what has it got to do with positive thinking?

 The subconscious mind is ‘one of the most powerful inner forces which drives human behaviour’. – iMotions.com

 According to M Farouk Radwan at 2KnowMyself.com, ‘the subconscious mind stores all of your previous life experiences, your beliefs, your memories, your skills, all situations you’ve been through and all images you’ve ever seen…’

 And in there are all of your inner programs; actions and thoughts that have been repeated over and over again, and are now performed without your conscious mind.

 So one of the jobs of the subconscious – or the preconscious, as Sigmund Freud called it – is to ensure you act in-line with what has been programmed before.

 The analogy of driving a car is normally used to explain this further:

 You first learn to drive a car consciously and the continued learning and repetitive movements you do sets a program that is eventually executed by your subconscious mind.
 You are then no longer driving consciously and are able to concentrate on other things like holding a conversation or listening to the radio.

 Likewise, if you are constantly thinking of a scenario (be it a desire, fear or a simple action), it is like writing an inner program for your subconscious.
-The subconscious mind doesn’t decipher what is ‘right’ or ‘wrong’ or ‘positive’ versus ‘negative’, it just responds to whatever belief you give your attention to, then causes you to act in a certain way to produce similar results…and that desire or fear becomes a reality.
+The subconscious mind doesn’t decipher what is ‘right’ or ‘wrong’ or ‘positive’ versus ‘negative’, it just responds to whatever belief you give your attention to.
+It then causes you to act in a certain way to produce similar results…and that desire – or fear – then becomes a reality.